 Is the keto diet the best for weight loss?

-We’re back with another debunking popular weight loss diets series!
+We’re back with another edition of the debunking popular weight loss diets series!
 This time we’re doing the keto diet.
-The aim of these posts is to give you the facts to make informed choices about what you eat.
 You can read my previous debunking of a low fat diet here.

 What is the keto diet?

-The ketogenic diet is a very low carb, high fat diet.
+The ketogenic diet is a very low carbohydrate, high fat diet.
 It

 typically involves less than 50g of carbs a day.
 For reference, the recommended